mirofrankovic/cookbook-trisport-project-03/README.md

 # Miro does Snack - Cookbook for triathlon athleetes today | Code Institute - Milestone project 03

-In this project I should be able to show that I can create a web application using [Python3](https://www.python.org/download/releases/3.0/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/) which works with cloud **MongoDB Atlas** database.
+In this project I should be able to show that I can create a web application using [Python 3](https://www.python.org/download/releases/3.0/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/) which works with cloud **MongoDB Atlas** database.

 ## Code Institute Brief

 **CREATE AN ONLINE COOKBOOK**

-* Create a web application that allows users to store and easily access cooking recipes
+* Create a web application that allows users to store and easily access cooking recipes.

 * Put some effort into designing a database schema based on recipes.This application will access into designing a database schema based on recipes, and any other related properties and entities
   (e.g. views, upvotes, recipe authors…).